Stalking, Hunting, & Fishing

 With that you should be saying to yourself “I’ve GOT to get me some of those.
 But when is the best time?”

 The best time to fish for Norfork Stripers really depends on you.
 The fish are here all year long.
-They’re always hungry, always mean, always aggressive, and always ready to fight you.
+They’re always mean, always hungry, always aggressive, and always ready to fight you.
 So it comes down to what time of year do you enjoy fishing and your favorite style and technique to use.
 Norfork’s weather is usually mild during any particular season although each season is distinctive.
 Do you like to fish warm weather?
 How about when it’s a little nippy?
-Want to fish at night, early in the morning, or both?
+Want to fish the Night Shift, early in the morning, or both?
 It’s up to you.
 The important thing is to know the proper technique and bait choice during the time of year you’re fishing.
 Not sure about timing or techniques, then contact one of Norfork’s professional Striper Fishing Guides.

 If you’re on a trophy hunt with mounting potential or you just want something to brag to the guys about, be sure to be here sometime between early March and the end of May.
 The 2 weeks before and after April’s full moon tend to be prime time.